gdalle/AutodiffCourse/1_intro.typ

 Something that the chain rule...

-- cannot recurse into (implemented in another language).
+- cannot recurse into (because it is implemented in another language).
 - should not recurse into (because we have a better formula).

+The layer boundary is a subjective choice (see lecture 2).

 == This was forward mode

-Propagate the input and its tangent together through a chain of layers (or computational graph).
+Propagate the input and its tangent together through a chain of layers.

 #align(center)[
   #image("img/blondel/forward.png", height: 60%)